Once

 Jerome

-Jerome Bohm wrote for the New York Herald Tribune.
+Jerome Bohm was a critic for The New York Herald Tribune.

 R-199-165 Schumann: Carnaval, Chopin: Short Pieces - Edward Kilenyi